 Bucket Feeders For Bees

 Using a bucket for feeding honey bees has become very popular as it is a way to provide sugar syrup for bees without having to open the hive.
-Our bucket feeders are available in a round 1 gallon bucket and a square 2 gallon bucket feeder with a pre-drilled hole and tint plugs.
+Our bucket feeders are available in a round 65 mil, 1 gallon bucket, and a round 2 gallon bucket feeder with a pre-drilled hole in the lid and tint plugs.

 This particular design is extremely useful for feeding bees as the included lids can be pressed onto the bucket and never removed.
 The 2 inch tint plug is easily removed with its pull tab, and sugar syrup can be poured through the hole.
 When necessary, the tint plug can be removed, and more syrup can be added.
 When it is time to clean, the entire lid can be removed for easy cleaning and storage.